MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

     ![Tap or click Edit to change your theme](../media/f777ecde-b165-408b-b9de-d8bc8fb82c89.png)

-5. Change the theme elements you want for your organization, your changes will be previewed on this page:
+5. Change the theme elements you want for your organization.
+Your changes will be previewed on this page:

   - **Logo image**: Choose whether to use an image from a URL or to upload an image.
 If using a URL, please ensure that the URL uses HTTPS and is 200 x 30 pixels of any format of any size.
 You may upload a logo that is 200 x 30 pixels in JPG, PNG, GIF, or SVG format under 10kb.